Step 3: Junior T&Cs / parental consent form

 - Students may be given some ‘free time’ while staying with their homestay in line with the school policy on hosting this age group.
 This could include time alone in their bedroom while the host is on the premises or short periods of unsupervised time e.g. to go shopping.

-- Students must make their own way to and from school each day.
-This includes walking to the nearest bus stop and catching a private or public bus.
+- Students must make their own way to and from the study centre each day.
+This includes walking to the nearest bus stop and catching a public bus.

 - Students are allowed out in the evenings in line with our school curfew policy below.
 Although the school provides some supervised evening activities we cannot enforce student attendance.
 Students may need to take public transport to go out in the evenings.
 Students are allowed to go out in the evenings providing they return by the following times: